poccoo/poccoo.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
 Columbia University Biostat Grat
 ---

+## About Me

-I am a Biostatistics graduate student with strong training in statistical modeling, longitudinal data analysis, and real-world clinical research.
-I am currently pursuing a **Master of Science in Biostatistics (Theory and Methods Track)** at **Columbia University Mailman School of Public Health**, with an expected graduation in **May 2026**.
+I am a **Biostatistics graduate student** with strong applied training in **statistical modeling, real-world data analysis, and programming**, and a clear interest in **industry-facing roles** such as **Biostatistician, Data Analyst, and Quantitative Analyst**.

+I am currently pursuing a **Master of Science in Biostatistics (Theory and Methods Track)** at the **Columbia University Mailman School of Public Health**, with an expected graduation in **May 2026**.

-My academic and research interests lie at the intersection of **biostatistics, clinical data analysis, and biomedical research**, with hands-on experience working with large-scale neuroimaging, transcriptomic, and real-world datasets.
+My background combines **rigorous statistical theory** with **hands-on experience working on large, real-world datasets**, including clinical, biomedical, and healthcare-related data.

+---

-## Research & Professional Background
+## Industry & Applied Experience

-I am currently a **Research Assistant** in the **Neuroimaging Working Group (LeeLab)** at Columbia University / NYSPI, where I work on **resting-state fMRI functional connectivity analysis in Alzheimer’s disease**.
-My work focuses on:
+I currently work as a **Research Assistant** at Columbia University / NYSPI, where I analyze **large-scale neuroimaging and clinical datasets** related to Alzheimer’s disease.
+My role emphasizes **applied statistical analysis and reproducible workflows**, including:

-- Longitudinal and repeated-measures modeling using **mixed-effects models**
+- Regression and **mixed-effects models** for longitudinal and repeated-measures data
-- Mediation and interaction analysis with **quasi-Bayesian simulations**
+- Mediation and interaction analysis using simulation-based inference
+- Data cleaning, transformation, and analysis in **R and Python**
-- Reproducible statistical workflows in **R**
+- Communicating statistical findings to multidisciplinary teams
-- Translating statistical results into clinically meaningful insights

-Previously, I conducted large-scale **meta-analyses of transcriptomic data** across human and mouse Alzheimer’s disease datasets, applying advanced co-expression network methods and cross-species comparisons.
-I have also gained industry experience through internships in **healthcare consulting (IQVIA)** and **financial data analysis**, strengthening my ability to work with real-world, business-oriented datasets.
+In addition to academic research, I have gained **industry exposure through healthcare consulting (IQVIA)** and data-focused roles, where I worked with structured, real-world datasets under practical constraints such as data quality, timelines, and stakeholder needs.
+These experiences strengthened my ability to translate quantitative analyses into **actionable insights**.

+---

 ## Technical Skills & Certification

-I am proficient in **R, Python, and SQL**, with applied experience in statistical modeling, data visualization, and reproducible research pipelines.
+I am proficient in **R, Python, SQL, and SAS**, with experience building end-to-end analytical workflows from raw data to reporting and visualization.

-Importantly, I hold **SAS Base and SAS Advanced Certifications**, and I am comfortable working in **SAS, R, and Python** across academic and industry settings.
+I hold both **SAS Base and SAS Advanced Certifications**, and I am comfortable using **SAS in regulated or industry-standard environments**, particularly for data manipulation, statistical analysis, and reporting.

-**Key skills include:**
+**Key technical strengths include:**
 - Regression modeling and statistical inference
-- Survival analysis and longitudinal data analysis
+- Longitudinal and real-world data analysis
-- Clinical and real-world data analysis
+- Data wrangling and validation
-- Reproducible research and data visualization
+- Reproducible analysis pipelines and clear reporting

 ---

 ## Career Interests

-I am actively seeking opportunities in **biostatistics, data analysis, and quantitative research**, particularly roles involving **clinical trials, real-world evidence, or biomedical research**.
-I enjoy collaborative, interdisciplinary environments and value translating complex statistical analyses into actionable insights.
+I am actively seeking **industry-oriented roles** in **biostatistics, data analytics, and quantitative research**, particularly within **pharmaceuticals, healthcare, life sciences, and consulting**.
+I thrive in collaborative environments and enjoy applying statistical methods to solve real-world problems.

-Please feel free to explore my **Resume** or contact me via **email or LinkedIn**.
+Please feel free to view my **Resume** or contact me via **email or LinkedIn**.